Florence to Rome - Self Guided

 Hotels & Bikes

 You will be accommodated in lovely 3-star to 4-star hotels.
-In Narni, a simple but central hotel of the 3-star level is used.
 On each day’s details, you will find the name of the preferred hotel.
 We strongly advise that you research the hotels listed and are satisfied with the accommodations.
 A hotel list can be provided at the time of your tour confirmation.
 Please request this.
 However, it is important to understand that at times, changes must be made, and your final hotel list may reflect this.

 Bicycles